DrylandEcology/SOILWAT2/README.md

 SOILWAT2 is an ecosystem water balance simulation model.

-This version of SoilWat brings new features.
-This is the same code that is used by [rSOILWAT2][] and [STEPWAT2][].
+This repository of `SOILWAT2` contains the same code that is used by [rSOILWAT2][] and [STEPWAT2][].

-If you make use of this model, please cite appropriate references, and we would like to hear about your particular study (especially a copy of any published paper).
+If you utilize this model, please cite appropriate references, and we would like to hear about your particular study (especially a copy of any published paper).

-Some recent references
+Some references

 * Bradford, J. B., D. R. Schlaepfer, and W. K. Lauenroth.
 2014.
 Ecohydrology of adjacent sagebrush and lodgepole pine ecosystems: The consequences of climate